Shaku-Med/safe_lock/README.md

    - You'll also need to create a password for the key file itself.
 This is the only password you'll need to remember if you save your keys.
 The key file is encrypted, so even if someone finds it, they can't use it without your password.

+5. **Choose where to save**: You'll be asked where you want to save the encrypted file.
+You can press Enter to use the default output folder, or enter a custom path to save it anywhere you prefer.

-5. **Wait for encryption**: The program will show you progress as it encrypts your file.
+6. **Wait for encryption**: The program will show you progress as it encrypts your file.
 This might take a moment for large files.

-Your encrypted file will be saved in the output folder with the same name and extension as the original.
+Your encrypted file will be saved in your chosen location with the same name and extension as the original.
 The original file remains unchanged.

 ## How to Decrypt a File